HunterKart/proficiency-faculty-evaluation/docs/architecture.md

                                 items:
                                     type: string
                 "403":
                     description: "Forbidden.
-The number of responses for this data slice is below the anonymity threshold."
+The number of responses for this data slice is below the anonymity threshold, and the data cannot be shown to protect privacy."
     /reports:
         get:
             summary: "List Generated Reports"